 The materials in the kit can be used by everyone, however more involved partnerships often want or need more support.
 Work together to figure out what will be most valuable and create communications that can be used in more than once.
 If you’re hosting a series of events or experiences, most of what you create will come in handy multiple times.

 Congratulations!
 Your outreach has led to a successful partnership.
 But it doesn’t end here.
 It takes far more time to make a connection than maintain one, so the latter should be a top priority.

 Keep in touch with your partners.
 Check in often in advance of the event.
 Make yourself available to answer their questions and troubleshoot issues.
 And notify them as milestones are met.
 As partners, it’s important to celebrate these moments together.
 With All of Us being a 10-year project, we know we’re in it together for the long haul.

 If you need another reason to stay connected, future opportunities should be it.
 By keeping in touch, both you and your partner become top of mind for each other.
 It’s always nice to be thought of, but it’s especially valuable when new opportunities arise.

 Conducting outreach isn’t rocket science, but nailing it takes practice.
-If you have questions on why outreach matters or how to better engage your prospects, I’d love to talk with you.
+Download our handy Event Outreach Checklist to get started.
+And if you have more questions, I’d love to talk with you.
 You can contact me at firstname.lastname@example.org.